On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 The German driver answers:

 Yellow is also a Ferrari color, the background of the badge on which the Prancing Horse is reproduced.
-And red and yellow are the colors of the grandstands and of some structures of the all-new circuit, that Ferrari actually inaugurated back in June.
-If you pay attention to the symbols, there will be no story in the race this time either.
-The Maranello team has a clearly superior car, as it was shown at Monza catching up with extreme ease after a terrible start.
+And red and yellow are the colors of the grandstands and of some structures of this brand new circuit, that Ferrari inaugurated back in June.
+If you pay attention to the symbols, there will be no story in this race either.
+The Maranello team has a clearly superior car, as it was shown at Monza with an easy comeback after a terrible start.

 "But the circuit is all to be discovered.
-We usually have a large database of the past season and we start from that to try some adjustments.
+We usually have a large amount of data from the past season and we start from there to try and make some adjustments.
 We have to learn from scratch, but it will be like that for everyone".

 "It's my first trip to China and I'm eager to try the circuit.
 It's beautiful to be here and see that a lot of people love our sport.
 We hope to do many overtakes".

 Rubens Barrichello also thinks about overtakes, especially on his teammate.
-Charged from his win at the Italian Grand Prix, the Brazilian contemplates doing an encore:
+Excited from his win at the Italian Grand Prix, the Brazilian contemplates the thought of doing it again:

 "Welcome to the most modern circuit of the world".

-He is called Mao and it is a name with a certain effect around here.
+He is called Mao, which is a name with a certain effect around here.
 However, the racetrack is not named after anyone: Shanghai International Circuit.
 From the city, you arrive in an hour's drive in the midst of hellish traffic.
-Around the facility, there is nothing, but a convention center, hotels and shopping centers will soon be built.
+There is nothing around the facility, but a convention center, hotels and shopping centers are soon to be built.
 It will not be a cathedral in the desert like in Bahrain.
-Matter of numbers: 500.000 people live in the small Middle Eastern state, the number climbs to 15.000.000 in the Chinese megalopolis and the 200.000 tickets have been sold at prices between 35 and 400 euro.
-Until the month of October 2002, on this area of five square kilometers in Ja Ding district, there was a swamp.
+A matter of numbers: 500.000 people live in the small Middle Eastern state, the number climbs to 15.000.000 in the Chinese megalopolis and the 200.000 tickets have been sold at prices between 35 and 400 euro.
+Until October 2002, on this area of five square kilometers in Ja Ding district, there was a swamp.
 Now there are 5451 meters of track, surrounded by futuristic steel and glass structures mixed with traditional style houses built on the water, between oriental gardens and bridges.

 "Fabulous, it looks like a little game, it's so perfect".

-Comments Giancarlo Fisichella, who however reserves a technical judgement for after the tests:
+Comments Giancarlo Fisichella, who will reserve his technical judgement until after the free practice sessions:

 "Until you get out on track, it's impossible to judge and the simulator is useless".